-Your options are injection foam and blown-in cellulose.
-Both are installed similarly with holes drilled into the stud cavity of the wall from the outside, with no need to tear out drywall.
+Your options for the exterior walls are injection foam and blown-in cellulose.
+Both are installed similarly with holes drilled into the stud cavity of the wall from the outside, with no need to tear out the drywall.

 One thing to keep in mind is the cellulose will settle over time, which will leave areas in the wall with no insulation coverage.
 While the injection foam is a more expensive option, the material will completely fill the cavity creating an air seal.
 You will also save money on monthly energy bills, which will pay you back in the long run.

 The fiberglass batts can be cut to fit the cavities of the garage ceiling.
 They have to be cut so they fit perfectly into the cavities.
-Keep in mind, fiberglass is known to retain allergens and pollutants, so whatever comes into the garage will permeate the fiberglass which will affect your bonus room.
+Keep in mind, fiberglass is known to retain allergens and pollutants, so whatever comes into the garage will permeate the fiberglass, and will affect your bonus room.